-- Click And Clacks As The Wrench Turns with Tom and Ray Magliozzi of Car Talk fame as Ink Suit Actors.
+- Click & Clack's As the Wrench Turns with Tom and Ray Magliozzi of Car Talk fame as Ink Suit Actors.

 - Hammerman with MC Hammer.

-- Rick Moranis in Gravedale High.
-Another odd case as Ricki Lake (the star of Hairspray and later the host of her own talk show) was the voice of Cleofatra - but she wasn't the star of the show.
+- Rick Moranis in Gravedale High, where he plays Max Schneider, the Token Human teacher at the eponymous high school full of monsters.
+Another odd case as then-rising-star Ricki Lake (the star of Hairspray and later the host of her own talk show) was the voice of Cleofatra, one of Schneider's students.